 If you feel your breasts are unequal in shape or size (asymmetry) you might want to consider a bra insert (prosthesis) or further surgery to correct the appearance of your breast.
 You can get advice about your choices by contacting your breast care nurse through the Cancer Care Line or book an appointment to be fitted for a breast prosthesis.
-Please ask your breast care nurse for the leaflet Further help and support for breast cancer patients.
+Please ask your breast care nurse for the leaflet Further help and support for breast cancer patients (/further-help-and-support-for-breast-cancer-patients).

-Breast reconstruction
+• Breast reconstruction

 If you have had a mastectomy and decided against reconstruction, you might want to think about it again at a later time.
 Dependant on your treatment, you may need to wait a while before being considered for breast reconstruction surgery.
-If you would like to discuss breast reconstruction in the future, please contact your breast care nurse through the Cancer Care Line 01227 86 86 66.
+If you would like to discuss breast reconstruction in the future, please contact your breast care nurse through the Cancer Care Line 01227 868666.

-Returning to work
+· Returning to work